elastic/opentelemetry/docs/manual-configuration.md

     - `file_storage.directory`: Set to the directory where you want to store you OpenTelemetry data.
     - `elasticsearch.endpoint`: Set to your Elasticsearch endpoint you copied earlier.
     - `elasticsearch.api_key`: Set to the API key you created earlier.
-1. Run the OpenTelemetry collector with the following command:
+1. Run the EDOT collector with the following command:
    ```console
    ./elastic-agent otel --config otel.yml
    ```